 The program will provide $100,000 in up-front funding per company from a syndicate of leading venture capital and strategic investors.
 The companies will also have access to a leadership program with participation by a network of successful entrepreneurs, and they will be afforded access to the Statewide Health Information Network of New York (SHIN-NY).

-This accelerator and seed fund targets healthcare companies/start-ups that are using technology to create new, consumer-facing health and wellness solutions, from innovative online platforms, services and apps, to consumer tools and products.
+This accelerator and seed fund targets healthcare companies/start-ups that are using technology to create new, consumer-facing health and wellness solutions like telehealth applications, from innovative online platforms, services and apps, to consumer tools and products.